Highest case numbers since February as 992 covid cases reported in Scotland in the past 24 hours

-The First Minister noted that the case number on Friday, June 4 in Scotland is the highest it’s been since February 17 this year.
+The First Minister said that the case number on Friday, June 4 in Scotland is the highest it has been since February 17 this year.

-304 of the new cases are in the Greater Glasgow and Clyde area, 213 in Lothian and 144 in Tayside.
+Of the new cases, 304 are in the Greater Glasgow and Clyde area, 213 in Lothian and 144 in Tayside.

 The overall number of confirmed cases is now 238,893.